jorgebucaran/fisher/README.md

 end
 ```

-Do I need this?
-It depends.
-If you want to keep your own functions, completions, and configuration snippets separate from packages installed with Fisher, you can customize the installation prefix.
-If you prefer to keep everything in the same place, you can skip this.

 ## Getting started

 You've found an interesting utility you'd like to try out.
-Or perhaps you've [created a package](#creating-your-own-package) yourself.
+Or maybe you've [created a package](#creating-your-own-package) yourself.
 How do you install it on your system?
-Now you want to update or remove it.
-How do you do that?
+How do update or remove it?

 You can use Fisher to add, update, and remove packages interactively, taking advantage of fish [tab completion](https://fishshell.com/docs/current/index.html#completion) and syntax highlighting.
 Or [edit your fishfile](#using-the-fishfile) and commit your changes.
 Do you prefer a CLI-centered approach, text-based approach, or a mix of both?